iobook/ultralight/README.md

 Keys must be alphanumeric strings.
 Values can be anything that can be JSON-encoded.

 Each object has a class name that you can use to distinguish different sorts of data.
-For example, we could call have an Idea class and a Quote class.
+For example, we could have an Idea class and a Quote class in the same Application.

 When you retrieve objects from Ultralight, some fields are automatically added: `createdAt`, `updatedAt`, and `Id`.
 These field names are reserved, so you cannot set them yourself.
 The object above could look like this when retrieved: